leafOfTree/vim-project/README.md

 - `:ProjectGitBranch`: Show branches
 - `:ProjectGitTag`: Show tags

-> If those commands run much slower than in terminal, consider `set shell=/bin/bash` for vim.
+> If these commands run much slower than in terminal, consider `set shell=/bin/bash` for vim.

 #### Git status and changelist management

 - `:ProjectGitStatus`: Show local changes.
 You can create changelist to organize your local changes.
 Support basic operations like `commit`, `rollback`, `push`, and `pull`.

-Below are git related key mappings for the corresponding diff, changes, and local changes buffer.
+Below are git related key mappings for the corresponding diff, changes, and local changes buffers.

 ```vim
 let g:vim_project_config.git_diff_mappings = {